grafana/Grafana-Alloy-for-Beginners/README.md

 #### Objectives

-- Take the traces we're already ingesting and convert them to logs
+- Take the traces we're already ingesting and [convert them to logs (spanlogs)](https://grafana.com/docs/alloy/latest/reference/components/otelcol/otelcol.connector.spanlogs/)
+- [Convert](https://grafana.com/docs/alloy/latest/reference/components/otelcol/otelcol.exporter.loki/) the logs to Loki-formatted log entries and forward them to the `loki.processor`.
-- Convert them to Loki format
+- Use [`loki.process`](https://grafana.com/docs/alloy/latest/reference/components/loki/loki.process/) to convert the format and add attributes to the logs
-- Use `loki.process` to:
-  - Convert the body from JSON to logfmt using the `stage.json` and `stage.logfmt` stages
-  - Add the `method`, `status`, and `target` labels from the `http.method`, `http.status_code`, and `http.target` attributes
-- Write the logs to Loki
+- Forward the processed logs to Loki

 #### Instructions

 Open `config.alloy` in your editor and copy the following code into it:
+See notes below the code snippets for more detailed instructions.

 ```alloy
 otelcol.connector.spanlogs "autologging" {